Miumiu27/Pets-app-with-React-Native-XD/README.md

-ToT Pets Management 🐾😻
-Welcome to the wonderful world of ToT Pets Management! 🎉✨
+�Welcome to the wonderful world of ToT Pets Management! 🎉✨

 This project is lovingly crafted using Expo and JavaScript.
 It also includes awesome libraries like Lottie for stunning animations and React-Icons for a sparkling interface! 🚀🌟